tunesmith/condorcet-counter/README.md

 There are many other algorithms that purport to elect a single winner from a multi-candidate Smith Set or a Schwartz Set.
-The literature at this point is deeply misleading, as the flaws with these "tiebreaking" algorithms are often painted as flaws with Condorcet methods in general.
+The literature at this point is deeply misleading, as the flaws with these "tie-breaking" algorithms are often painted as flaws with Condorcet methods in general.

 Complicating this is that several so-called "Condorcet Method"